DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ### 3.1 Using Authorization Attributes

-In ASP.NET MVC, authorization rules for a web application's pages are defined on the controller side using the **[`Authorize`]** attribute.
+In ASP.NET MVC, you can use the `[Authorize]` attribute to define authorization rules for a web application's pages on the controller side.
 This attribute can be applied either to a controller action or to the whole controller class.

-For maximum security, it is recommended that you apply the **[`Authorize`]** attribute to the controller and allow anonymous access to actions that should be public using the **[`AllowAnonymous`]** attribute.
+For maximum security, it is recommended that you apply the `[Authorize]` attribute to the controller and use the `[AllowAnonymous]` attribute to allow anonymous access to actions that should be public.

 ```cs
 namespace SecurityBestPractices.Mvc.Controllers {